InTheNooB/inscriptions-petanque/README.md

 It allows :
 - Visitors to register to a tournament
 - Admins to validate these registrations
-- [WIP] Automatically send emails using an API to confirm registrations and validations
+- Automatically send emails using an API to confirm registrations and validations
 - [WIP] Allows validated registrations to pay the registration fee using **Twint** which automatically updates the paiement state

 ## Architecture